google/git-sync-changes/README.md

 can sync their local worktree with that shared worktree, and then view and edit pending changes prior to committing them.

+## Installation

+To install, simply copy the `git-sync-changes` script to somewhere in your PATH.

 ## Usage

 The shared worktree functionality is implemented with a new git